geeknozy/labwc-dotfiles/README.md

 place themes under ~/.themes
 place fastfetch, foot, labwc mako in ~/.config folder

+this config is using foot as terminal emulator, but install alacritty as it is fallback / default emulator for labwc

+Note: make all the scripts in bin folder executable

 optional : waybar and wofi - here in my setup i have not used waybar and wofi, but can easily setup by making changes to rc.xml and autostart scripts inside labwc

-this config is using foot as terminal emulator, but install alacritty as it is fallback / default emulator for labwc